runok-cli/runok/README.md

-# runio
+# runio.js

+Tired of npm-bash-script-foo? 😫

+Try runio! 🤓

+Write your npm scripts in.... 🎉 SURPRISE 🎉...
+JavaScript!

-> JavaScript replacement for Bash scripts
+> runio.js - is JavaScript replacement for Bash scripts

-Are you Bash-Ninja?
-No?
-Why not to write your scripts in pure JavaScript!
+## Why runio.js

+Everyone ❤️ npm scripts.
+However, when you need something more sophisticated, when you need to use conditionals, loops, regexp and parsers for your scripts, you end up writing JavaScript.

+**runio.js** gives you a tool to transform your JavaScript scripts into commands.

+Each exported function will be a command which can be executed from CLI.
+You can use full power of JavaScript & bundled tasks like:

+* exec
+* git
+* npmRun
+* npx
+* ...and others

-## Usage
+## How to use

 Write a module that exports commands per function.